pasmolnicki/miniboard/README.md

 Battery life: ~18-19 hours with a 3000mAh battery (ESP32 draws ~160mA)

-Sleep mode activates after 15 minutes of idle state.
+Sleep mode activates after 15 minutes of idle state (by default).
 Press any key to wake.

 ## License